kalgynirae/lumeh.org/pages/wiki/linux/bash-configuration.md

 ### Use a custom HISTFILE

-If you’ve ever wanted to check how Bash behaves in the absence of your personal configs, you may have run a command like `bash --noprofile --norc`.
-Unfortunately, when you did this, you probably mysteriously lost a bunch of your command history.
-To avoid this, set `HISTFILE` to a nonstandard path in your `.bashrc` file:
+Using the default history file makes it very easy to *accidentally* lose history.
+Setting `HISTFILE` to a nonstandard path protects you.

 <figure class=fullwidth>
 <figcaption><svg xmlns="http://www.w3.org/2000/svg" width="16" height="16" fill="currentColor" class="bi bi-file-earmark-minus-fill" viewBox="0 0 16 16">